pbrown74/etpa/README.txt

 I used a generic response JSON structure to handle the errors when uploading a multi line file.
-Here is a truncated example of the JSON you will see as a response to a a file upload:
+Here is a truncated example of the JSON you will see as a response to a fraction file upload (the metre readings upload is same struct):

 {
     "items": [